 (PSAT) given in the fall of their junior year.
 After qualifying for the semi-finalist round, finalists must meet high academic standards and other requirements to advance.
 A truly remarkable achievement - congratulations to our scholar!
-Sterling will be attending Harvard this fall. \square work with the design and use of the Creative Learning Labs as well as the available technology in our district.
+Sterling will be attending Harvard this fall. \Box work with the design and use of the Creative Learning Labs as well as the available technology in our district.
 As principal at Lloyd Harbor elementary school for the past 11 years, Ms. Massimo has been instrumental in leading the charge by creating more student-centered classrooms for enhanced learning.
-She formed a
+She formed a (continued on page 11)